-- 34. NE 27th Street/NE 28th Street between 152nd Avenue NE and 156th Avenue NE (2013).
-New three-lane collector arterial street with sidewalks and bike lanes required as part of the development agreement for the former Group Health site. - 35.
+- 32. NE 27th Street/28th Street between 152nd Avenue NE and 156th Avenue NE (2013).
+New three-lane collector arterial street with sidewalks and bike lanes required as part of the Group Health Development Agreement. - 33.
 152nd Avenue NE Improvements (2014).
-Half-street improvements on the east side of 152nd Avenue NE from NE 26th Street to NE 28th Street as part of the development agreement for the former Group Health site. - 36.
+Half-street improvements on the east side of 152nd Avenue NE from NE 26th Street to NE 28th Street as part of the Group Health Development Agreement. - 34.
 WSDOT Overlake Access Ramp Preliminary Design (2013).
-Coordinate with WSDOT on the design of the limited access portion of the Overlake Access Ramp (from freeway to the roundabout ramp terminal). - 37.
-WSDOT SR 520 Multimodal Corridor Study Implementation (2013).
-In addition to the Overlake Access Ramp, coordinate with WSDOT for funding and implementing the other near-term improvements on the Redmond portion of the SR 520 corridor including: design of the 148th Avenue NE Regional Trail grade separation, completion of the NE 40th Street and NE 51st Street Regional Trail grade separations, and completion of the SR 520 and SR 202 interchange improvements at the NE 76th Street intersection (includes a second eastbound left turn lane and a separated pedestrian/bicycle bridge aligned with the Redmond Central Connector trail). - 38.
+Coordinate with WSDOT on the design of the limited access portion of the Overlake Access Ramp (from freeway to the roundabout ramp terminal). - 35.
+WSDOT SR 520 Multi-Modal Corridor Study Implementation (2013).
+In addition to the Overlake Access Ramp, coordinate with WSDOT for funding and implementing the other near-term improvements on the Redmond portion of the SR 520 corridor including: design of the 148th Avenue NE Regional Trail grade separation, completion of the NE 40th Street and NE 51st Street Regional Trail grade separations, and completion of the SR 520 and SR 202 interchange improvements at the NE 76th Street intersection (includes a second eastbound left turn lane and a separated pedestrian/bicycle bridge aligned with the Redmond Central Connector trail). - 36.
 Sound Transit East Link Final Design (2013).
 Coordinate with Sound Transit on the final design and permitting for the Overlake Village Station and Overlake Transit Center Station, pedestrian bridges, and related work to deliver light rail to Overlake.